 happen in sequence:

 Docker generates a cross-signed certificate.
 This means that a version of the new root CA certificate is signed with the old root CA certificate.
 This cross-signed certificate is used as an intermediate certificate for all new node certificates.
-This ensures that nodes that still trust the old root CA will be able to validate a certificate signed by the new CA.
+This ensures that nodes that still trust the old root CA can still validate a certificate signed by the new CA.

 In Docker 17.06 and higher, Docker also tells all nodes to immediately renew their TLS certificates.
 This process may take several minutes, depending on the number of nodes in the swarm.

 Note: If your swarm has nodes with different Docker versions, the following two things are true: